inkognitro/oas-tszod-gen/README.md

 }
 ```

 Last but not least, the third variant.
-This variant shows how everything works under the hood and serves an overview of
+This variant shows how everything works under the hood and serves as an overview
-what is going on under the hood in those extractor functions from above.
+of what is going on under the hood in those extractor functions from above.
 ```typescript
 // login3.ts